Robust Misspecified Models and Paradigm Shifts: Applications

-To illustrate the idea, suppose for simplicity that the agent chooses from three effort levels $a^\prime<a^\ast<a^\dprime$.
-In particular, $a^\ast$ is the unique optimal effort level when the agent has a correct perception about the true DGP.
-Then by the continuity of $g$, when the agent's misperception is sufficiently small, $a^\ast$ is still a strict self-confirming equilibrium, supported by a slightly biased belief about his teammate's ability.
-Now consider an overconfident agent with $\hat b>b^\ast$ and suppose there arises a mixed BN-E in which the agent finds both $a^\prime$ and $a^\ast$ optimal against a supporting belief $\delta_{\hat \omega}$.
-Then for any lower assessment of $\omega$, he strictly prefers the lower action $a^\prime$, which, due to positive reinforcement, implies that he indeed finds a lower assessment of his teammate's ability more accurate.
-Therefore, the pure action $a^\prime$ constitutes a uniformly strict SCE and the agent's subjective model is globally robust.
-Next, consider an underconfident agent and a potential mixed BN-E in which the agent finds both $a^\ast$ and $a^\dprime$ optimal against belief $\delta_{\hat \omega}$.
-Then for any higher assessment of $\omega$, he strictly prefers the higher action $a^\dprime$, which, due to negative reinforcement, induces his belief over $\omega$ to drift downwards; by contrast, for any lower assessment of $\omega$, he strictly prefers the lower action $a^\ast$, which induces his belief to drift upwards.
-Therefore, the mixed BN-E is the only BN-E and it follows that the agent's subjective model is not $q$-constrained locally robust.
-As $\hat b$ further decreases, the BN-E gradually changes from being mixed and not self-confirming to being pure and self-confirming, giving rise to the intervals as described in Proposition \ref{prop:application-2}.
+Next let us turn to an underconfident agent with $\hat b<b^\ast$.
+Suppose there exists a mixed BN-E in which the agent finds both $a^\ast$ and $a^\dprime$ optimal against belief $\delta_{\hat \omega}$.
+Then for any higher assessment of $\omega$, he strictly prefers the higher effort $a^\dprime$, which, due to negative reinforcement, induces his belief over $\omega$ to drift downwards; by contrast, for any lower assessment of $\omega$, he strictly prefers the lower effort $a^\ast$, which induces his belief to drift upwards.
+Therefore, the mixed BN-E is the only BN-E and thus the model is not locally robust.
+That being said, as $\hat b$ further decreases, the agent might find the high effort $a''$ strictly optimal, upon which the unique BN-E becomes pure and thus self-confirming.
+This then gives rise to unconnected intervals of non-robustness and robustness as described in Proposition \ref{prop:application-2}.